Veams/rx-store/README.md

 **`observable`**

-Observable instance which was created by .
+Observable instance which was created by `createObservableFromRedux`.

 **`select(cb)`**